Auto-scaling Resources with Balsam Elastic Queue¶

 Node Count¶

-determine the permissible range
+Finally, the min_num_nodes and max_num_nodes determine the permissible range

-of node counts in submitted BatchJobs
+of node counts in submitted BatchJobs.

-When operating with the use_backfill=True
+When operating with the use_backfill=True constraint, backfill windows

-gives an upper bound on the BatchJob's node count.
+smaller than min_num_nodes will be ignored.
+Otherwise, BatchJob submissions use min_num_nodes as a lower bound.
+Likewise, max_num_nodes gives an upper bound on the BatchJob's node count.

 The actual submitted BatchJob node count falls somewhere in this range.
 It is determined from the difference between how many nodes are currently requested (queued or running BatchJobs) and the aggregate node footprint of all runnable Jobs.